Public Awareness of AIDS in the Federal Republic of Germany 2005

 A repeat survey by the Federal Centre for Health Education (BZgA), Cologne

-Since the mid-1980s, the AIDS prevention campaign has been informing the population of the Federal Republic of Germany about the disease AIDS and the associated infection risks, particularly providing education regarding the fact that people should protect themselves against infection with HIV, and ways of doing so.
+Since the mid-1980s, the AIDS education campaign of the Federal Centre for Health Education (BZgA) has been informing the population of the Federal Republic of Germany about the disease AIDS and the associated infection risks.
+In particular, it provides education regarding the fact that people should protect themselves against infection with HIV, and ways of doing so.

-- The extent to which the campaign´s various prevention measures reach the public,
+- The extent to which the campaign´s various education measures reach the public,

 - Whether the level of knowledge necessary for AIDS prevention continues to be maintained,